• Skip to primary navigation

 Lentil bolognese is a hearty sauce that is perfect on any kind of thick, flat noodles, like fettuccine.
 You can also serve it on zucchini noodles for a gluten-free option.
 On the side, you might choose a green salad like this Kale and Brussels Sprouts Salad with Miso Dressing or maybe this Pear Gorgonzola Salad with Glazed Walnuts.

 These Green Beans Almondine with Pomegranate Seeds would fit nicely with dinner.
-Or maybe you’d want to serve next to an Easy Zucchini Gratin or some simple Roasted Broccoli and Carrots.
+Or maybe you’d want to serve next to an Easy Zucchini Gratin or some simple Roasted Broccoli.

 Other Vegetarian Main Course Recipes